 * When the enhanced unemployment benefits finally go away, you can just focus on the Normal Monthly Max column to check the states with the lowest unemployment benefits.

 The lowest cost of living states that provide the most unemployment benefits are Arkansas, Idaho, Iowa, Nebraska, West Virginia, South Dakota, and of course, Puerto Rico.

 The states and district that provide the least amount of unemployment benefits due to their higher cost of living are California, D.C., and Arizona.

-I used to think getting $450/week in San Francisco was pretty good until I saw how much more other cities in other states are getting, despite having a much lower cost of living.
-Now I think $450/week in normal times isn’t very good at all.
+I used to think getting $450/week in San Francisco was pretty good.
+But I changed my mind once I saw how much more cities in other states are getting.
+And they have a much lower cost of living.
+Now I think $450/week in normal times isn't very good at all.

 States With Highest Unemployment Benefits With Dependents

 Please note that the following states below allow for even higher unemployment benefits, depending on the number of dependents: